pytorch/torcharrow/README.md

 # TorchArrow: a data processing library for PyTorch

-**This library is currently in the Beta stage and does not have a stable release.
-The API and implementation may change based on user feedback or performance.
-Future changes may not be backward compatible.
+**This library currently does not have a stable release.
+The API and implementation may change.
-If you have suggestions on the API or use cases you'd like to be covered, please open a GitHub issue.
-We'd love to hear thoughts and feedback.**
+Future changes may not be backward compatible.**

 TorchArrow is a [torch](https://github.com/pytorch/pytorch).Tensor-like Python DataFrame library for data preprocessing in PyTorch models, with two high-level features: